 In 1989, Brian sold the business, but Adrian stayed on to keep working.
 However, he soon realized that the soul behind the business was not as it should be so he left to start his own company.

 Then, in 1991, Adrian bought the business back from the current owners.
-Now along with his kids, Laura, and Matt, they work hard to bring you ethically sourced single origin coffees.
+Now along with his kids, Laura, and James, they work hard to bring you ethically sourced single-origin coffees.

 The Ethics Behind Wogan Coffee

 Wogan Coffee has always made it a high priority in choosing ethical trading models, making sure not to compromise on taste.
 They make regular trips to farms to check out their ethics and flavours.